ChocoMimi

 ChocoMimi (チョコミミ, Chokomimi') is a Japanese manga series written and illustrated by Konami Sonoda.
 It was first serialized in the magazine Ribon Original in 2003 and was moved to the main Ribon magazine in March 2004.
-The series was put on hiatus in the September 2019 issue of Ribon due to Sonoda's poor health, and she later died from breast cancer on August 4, 2019.
+The series was put on hiatus in the September 2019 issue of Ribon due to Sonoda's health and remains unfinished after her death on August 4, 2019, from breast cancer.

 In Japan, the series was popular among elementary and junior high school students, with critics citing the fashion focus and emphasis on friendship as its strong points.
 The popularity of the series led to a live-action television drama adaptation in 2007.

 Plot

 ChocoMimi follows the daily lives of best friends Choco and Mimi, two fashionable junior high girls, as well as their own social circle and family.
 While Choco is serious and diligent, spoiled sweet Mimi is imaginative and spacey.
 Together, they experience and explore everyday problems at home, with their friends, and at school.
 Each chapter ends with a fashion tip from both Choco and Mimi.